SeniorWire

 What the data says about hypertension in our community

-Prince George’s County is home to nearly one million residents, with Black adults making up about 65% of the population.
-When we hear that 56% of Black adults nationwide live with hypertension, we know the numbers are not abstract, they echo in our churches, senior centers, and family gatherings.
+Prince George’s County is home to nearly one million residents, with Black or African American neighbors making up about 65% of the population.
+When we ask, “What does the data say about hypertension in our community?” the answer is both clear and urgent.

-Why does hypertension matter for stroke risk in our Black seniors?
+Why does hypertension matter for stroke risk?

 Hypertension prevalence by demographic group (national, ages 18+) Black or African American 56% White (non-Hispanic) 47% Asian (non-Hispanic) 39% Hispanic or Latino 38%